cmacha2/cmacha2/README.md

 I am Cristian Machado, a Cuban resident in Miami FL, recently graduated from Full Stack Web Developer at Henry Bootcamp.
 I am a proactive person, excellent teammate, organized and responsible.
 I am looking for a challenging and dynamic position to continue adding experience and knowledge
-You can find me on twitter as https://twitter.com/cmacha2_08 and on linkedin https://www.linkedin.com/in/cmacha2/

 Skills: HTML / CSS / JS / REACT / NODEJS / POSTGRES / MONGODB